The licence of the Weagree Wizard is ‘user-based’, distinguishing three types of users and usage:

 Understandably, because until 2003, Microsoft kept its Word-document format secret.
 All Word-documents had to be created from within Word; creating a proper Word-document from a database was impossible.
 After approx. 2005, Word-documents could be created from outside MS Office by calling the Word ‘DLL-libraries’.
 Only since the open-document format was adopted, external platforms became eligible as a contract assembly platform.

 Weaknesses in competitive products.
 Competitors’ contract assembly products of the Weagree Wizard often contain considerable weaknesses:

-1. No contract knowhow management.
+1. Failing contract know-how management.
 If the model contracts are not inserted into a database, very limited or no knowhow-management functionality exists.
 Also, no consistency amongst model contracts is reinforced by the system (poor model contracts work equally well).
 A database permits countless search, filter, categorisation and other data management features: it is know-how management by its very nature.
 The Weagree Wizard is built on a database.

 2. No reuse of contract building blocks.
 Not to be underestimated: if a particular clause appears in several model contracts, it must be inserted (i.e. typed in repeatedly) into each of the automated Word-documents.
 Also related Q&A-elements must be repeated each time.
 This is highly labour intensive, a cause for incomplete template updates or corrections and error-sensitive.
 The Weagree Wizard contains a powerful clause library that avoids all this ‘double work’.